Purchase the Day Trips and Hidden Places Around Rochester books

 21. Durand Eastman Park

-The park encompasses 977 acres of land, including Durand Lake, Eastman Lake, and a swimming beach on Lake Ontario.
-Landscape architect Bernard Slavin used knowledge gained from working with Olmsted to design Durand Eastman, evident in the variety of mature trees in the arboretum between Zoo and Sweet Fern Roads in Pine Valley, Rhododendron Valley, Fruit Valley, and Katsura Glen.
+The park encompasses 977 acres, including Durand Lake, Eastman Lake, and a swimming beach on Lake Ontario.
+Landscape architect Bernard Slavin used knowledge gained from working with Olmsted to design Durand Eastman, as evidenced by the variety of mature trees in the arboretum between Zoo and Sweet Fern Roads in Pine Valley, Rhododendron Valley, Fruit Valley, and Katsura Glen.

 22. Iroquois National Wildlife Refuge